 Reprinted with permission of Lay Witness magazine.

-Donald DeMarco is a Senior Fellow of HLI America, an adjunct professor at Holy Apostles College & Seminary, and Professor Emeritus at St. Jerome's University in Waterloo Ontario.
-Donald DeMarco continues to work as a corresponding member of the Pontifical Acadmy for Life.
-DeMarco is the author of twenty books, including The Heart of Virtue, The Many Faces of Virtue, Virtue's Alphabet: From Amiability to Zeal and Architects Of The Culture Of Death.
+Donald DeMarco is adjunct professor at Holy Apostles College and Seminary and professor emeritus at St. Jerome's University in Waterloo Ontario.
+He is a regular columnist for the Saint Austin Review.
+DeMarco is the author of twenty books, including Reflections on the Covid-19 Pandemic: A Search for Understanding, How to Remain Sane in a World That is Going Mad, Poetry That Enters the Mind and Warms the Heart, The Heart of Virtue, The Many Faces of Virtue, and Architects Of The Culture Of Death.
 Donald DeMarco is on the Advisory Board of The Catholic Education Resource Center.Copyright © 2000 LayWitness

 back to top